 - Dr. and Mrs. Knapp presented the inaugural Steven and Diane Robinson Knapp Fellowship for Entrepreneurial Service-Learning, an award inspired by the deep commitment and community engagement of GW students.

-On September 11, 2009, Dr. Knapp ushered in the George Washington University Freshman Day of Service.
-On the inaugural Freshman Day of Service, First Lady Michelle Obama issued a challenge.
-If students would complete 100,000 hours of community service, she would be the commencement speaker for the Class of 2010.
+President Knapp launched the George Washington University Freshman Day of Service.
+On the inaugural Freshman Day of Service in 2009, First Lady Michelle Obama issued a challenge - if students would complete 100,000 hours of community service, she would be the commencement speaker for the Class of 2010.
 In response, students, faculty, and staff performed 163,980 hours of service in nine months.
 And at the 2010 Commencement on the National Mall, Mrs. Obama urged, “Keep doing what you’re doing.
 Just take it global.”